ARTICLE

 Insight Manager, Major Technology Company

 Estimate the savings created by projects that prevented a failed launch.
 For example, a piece of communications with irrelevant messaging that was averted.
-As one respondent noted, “We would have invested considerable dollars in this product that we learned would not have been successful in market due to insight.
+As one respondent noted, “We would have invested considerable dollars in this product that we learned would not have been successful in market due to customer insight.
 The planned communications which received highly negative feedback during research would have reached millions of customers.
 We estimate that unchanged this could have caused a 0.5% reduction in NPS.”

 Decisions aren’t made on reason alone; we’re emotional creatures.
-Plan some exciting, high-impact stories on topics that you know matter to the wider business or to the audiences whose support you will need in retaining the budget for the community.
+Plan some exciting, high-impact stories on topics that you know matter to the wider business or to the audiences whose support you will need in retaining the budget for the insight community.
 These could be communicated at annual shareholder meetings, internal or external awards.
 You essentially want stories to reach the C-suite.
 Quantified measures are important in justifying the value of the community, but you also need stories to convey its worth.
 And impressive stories help capture hearts and minds.